 2020 research reviewconcluded that the use of CBD for the treatment of chronic pain shows it has a wide range of effectiveness.

 Since research has shown CBD has the

 The FDA has

-When you’re shopping for CBD, keep in mind that the more info the brand shares about their products and manufacturing standards, the better.
+The more info the brand shares about their products and manufacturing standards, the better.